RayVentura/ShortGPT/installation-notes.md

 - openai package 0.28.0, then upgrade openai-whisper
 - ffmpeg 4.2.3
 - ImageMagick 7.1.1

+Pease keep in mind, that I WON'T update Dockerfile, please do it by yourself if you need to build a Docker image.

 So, this is an important note, please read it before installing or using ShortGPT:

 ### 1. OS: Debian 11 x64